AdamSlack/sideways/participant/src/app/compass-directions-test/compass_instructions.md

 There are more cards than available spaces, so some of the cards will not fit in.

+#Time Limit

+Score is only counted within the 5 minutes.

 #TODO:First one example animate placed